concise-ee/k8s-ws/README.md

   --slaves=4 --mode=automatic \
   --users=100 --hatch-rate=30 --duration=120
 ```
+soon you should see an increase in CPU usage
+and after about half minute you should see effects of autoscaler.

 ## Step 6: Create configmap
 Create configuration source file for k8s configmap, for example `some.conf`: